 Welcome to Bradbury View

 Bradbury View comprises of 12 ‘flatlets’ for people who are rough-sleeping repeatedly – often the hardest to reach and to help in our community.
 The flatlets have ensuite bathrooms to reduce the risk of contagion through sharing facilities, protecting both occupants and the wider community.
 Residents are offered individualised person-centred support to help them get their lives back on track and move towards successfully living independently.

-Our residents will be living in a comfortable and safe surrounding within a therapeutic setting, with lovely views and nature all around.
-Whilst they are here, there will be a variety of things to take part in that we hope they will enojy and embrace.
+Our residents are living in a comfortable and safe surrounding within a therapeutic setting, with lovely views and nature all around.
+Whilst they are here, there are a variety of things to take part in that we hope they enjoy and embrace.

 - A full health needs assessment with the G.P team

 - A named care coordinator to help set up residents housing and tenancy related income and expenditure, as well as settling them into their new flat

 - A well-being practitioner to help you access therapies and identify any addional needs

 - A full range of therapies and groups will be on offer for residents to choose from